acloudmovingby/graphit/README.md

 You need to have sbt installed.

 ### Option 1: sbt shell
-This is probably the best way (meaning, it will work), but it's a little more clunky.
+Probably the most reliable way.
 If you're familiar with sbt, this should be pretty straightforward:
 1. clone repo
 2. start sbt shell by running `sbt`
 3. Enter `run` followed by the args/flags